xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 ### Implementing other CRUD methods

-The following code snippet shows how we implement some CRUD methods:
+The following code snippet shows how we implement some other CRUD methods:

 ```
 public interface ProductRepository extends ProductDao, MongoRepository<Product, Integer> {